un-shayani/dotstatsuite-docker-compose/dotstatsuitejs/README.md

 ### .env

+if you are note in localhost change HOST in this file

 > **WARNING**: If you change port make sure to change also in the settings file and .env

 ### run docker-compose